andrewacashner/hearingfaithms/chapters/chapter-3.md

 a lo de Jesús infante           y a lo de David monarca.
 --------------------------      ----------------------------

-Padilla sets the text as though it were arranged in the latter way: he pauses briefly where the *caesurae* would be, but punctuates the assonant lines with clear points of harmonic arrival.
+He has the singers pause briefly where the *caesurae* would be, but punctuates the assonant lines with clear points of harmonic arrival.
 He articulates the end of the strophes in the *introducción* with full cadences.